hvenev/wgconfd/README.md

 The preshared key is applied to all peers defined in a source.
 If a single peer is defined in multiple sources, only the endpoint and preshared key from a single nondeterministic source are considered, but all IP ranges are allowed (TODO: add some per-pubkey filtering).

+Alternative configuration
+---

+There is an alternative configuration mechanism intended for integration with other software: `wgconfd --cmdline INTERFACE ARGS...`

+The arguments are a sequence of global options and sources:

+ - `min_keepalive TIME`
+ - `max_keepalive TIME`
+ - `refresh_sec TIME`
+ - `source NAME URL [psk PSK] [ipv4 NET,NET,...] [ipv6 NET,NET,...] [required]`

 Source format
 ---